-The mission of the California Academy of Sciences is to explore, explain, and sustain life.
+The mission of the California Academy of Sciences is to regenerate the natural world through science, learning, and collaboration.

 The Academy is committed to:

-- Collaboration: We recognize that we can’t solve our planet’s vast environmental challenges alone, so we partner with world-leading environmental, scientific, and community organizations to strengthen and amplify our work.
+Collaboration: We recognize that we can’t solve our planet’s vast environmental challenges alone, so we partner with world-leading environmental, scientific, and community organizations to strengthen and amplify our work and reach new audiences.

-- Diversity: Diverse communities are stronger and more resilient, both in nature and in human society.
-We are committed to cultivating a culturally inclusive and equitable environment in which diversity of thought and expression are valued, respected, and celebrated.
+Diversity and equity: Diverse communities are stronger and more resilient, both in nature and in human society.
+We are committed to cultivating a culturally inclusive and equitable environment in which diversity of thought and expression is valued, respected, and celebrated.

 Public trust demands that, in all activities, the Academy must act with integrity and in accordance with the most stringent ethical principles, as well as the highest standards of objectivity.
 All museums enjoy high public visibility and their staffs enjoy a generous measure of public esteem.
 To the public, people are never wholly separable from the institution.
 Any Academy-related action by the individual may reflect on the Academy or be attributed to it.
 Trustees, staff and volunteers must be concerned not only with the true personal motivations as they see them, but also the way in which such actions might be construed by the casual observer.